-There are 50% more people on the planet as of 2016 thank in 1950.
+There are 50% more people on the planet today then in 1950.
 “Keep it secret, keep it safe” is not sustainable (sorry Gandalf).
 We must care for it.
 Our natural environment is the key to survival.
 Preserve it.

 Safety First.
 The trip defines the requirements.
 Be aware of the requirements of any journey and prepare.
 We prefer epic tales of adventure without the tragedy, and keep the rubber side down.

 In moderate climate, you can venture into the outdoors with water and bit of food for days.
 You will live.
 Build from there.

 That’s what community is all about.
 It takes a village.
 When traveling the world, or off grid, human kindness is a valueable asset that could mean survival.
 Take it seriously.

 No barriers to information